Tezsure/Tezster-CLI/README.md

 2. Mac OS X
 3. Windows 10 <br />

-*Note : Currently we are supporting Linux platform for running local nodes.
-You may encounter local node related issues in Mac OS X and Windows due to docker.
-If you are on Mac OS X and Windows, you can switch to remote nodes to use our functionalities.*
+*Note : Currently we are supporting Linux and Mac platform for running local nodes.
+You may encounter local node related issues in Windows due to docker.
+If you are on Windows, we would recommend you to switch to remote nodes and all functionalities will be same.*

 ### Node.js Installation
-Run following commands to install Node.js LTS version or download nodejs from [downloads](https://nodejs.org/en/download/)
+Run following commands to install Node.js LTS version (for linux based platforms) or can download nodejs from [Downloads](https://nodejs.org/en/download/).
 ```
 sudo apt-get update
 sudo apt-get install curl